 Alright, this one’s pretty obscure, and it can be dangerous.
 But, I can tell you that if you have the opportunity to rescue an animal, wild or domestic, without either of you getting hurt, it’s super badass.

 When I was a cop, I always got the calls for animals in distress.
 Whether it was a bat or bird in a house, a raccoon under a porch, or a deer stuck in a crevice between two boulders (a co-worker handled that one), there’s a technique and approach for anything.
-The most important thing to do is keep your cool and think creatively.
+The most important thing to do is keep your cool and think creatively, and while this is a specific skill, that calm-mindedness will translate to other areas of your whole life.

 Badass Skills to Learn #11: Make a Killer Pizza

 No, throwing a DiGiorno in the oven does not count as making a killer pizza (though they are pretty tasty).
-Making your own pizza from scratch isn’t that hard, and the results can be outstanding.
+Making your own pizza from scratch isn’t that hard, you don’t have to be a five star chef, and the results can be outstanding.

 In my opinion, making a great pizza requires top-notch ingredients.
 Make your dough and sauce from scratch for the best flavor, and use buffalo mozzarella (get that shredded junk out of here!).
-There is a bit of a technique for stretching the dough, but once you learn how, people will be begging to come over for pizza night.
+There is a bit of a technique for stretching the dough, but once you learn this excellent skill, people will be begging to come over for pizza night.

-And, if there is two tools I find the most essential for making delicious pizzas, it’s a good pizza peel (available on Amazon) and a pizza stone (available on Amazon).
-You’ll be able to make pizza after pizza with these two tools.
+And, if there are two tools I find the most essential for making delicious pizzas, it’s a good pizza peel (available on Amazon) and a pizza stone (available on Amazon).
+You’ll be able to make pizza after pizza with these two tools and these new skills.

 There’s no one better to learn from than Maestro Vito Iacopelli, my friends!